dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 #### ⯌ <u>Special case for uniform distribution:</u>

-if $\alpha=1$  and $\beta=1$ then, beta distribution represents an uniform distribution.
+if $\alpha=1$  and $\beta=1$ then, the beta distribution represents a uniform distribution.

 #### ⯌ <u>Properties and Key Facts:</u>

  - Known as "The Probability Distribution of Probabilities".
  - Bounded between $0$ to $1$.
-As it signifies the distribution of probability values it does not makes sense for it to have value not within the range  $0$ to $1$.
+As it signifies the distribution of probability values it does not make sense for it to have a value not within the range  $0$ to $1$.
  - Suitable distribution model for the random behavior of percentages and proportions.
- - Has close connection to binomial distribution.
-Beta is the conjugate prior of Binomial distribution.
+ - Has a close connection to binomial distribution.
+Beta is the conjugate prior to Binomial distribution.
  - Member of the exponential family.

 ###  ⯈ Gamma Distribution